rcoh/lift-paragliding/site/content/products/_index.md

       website
 full_image: /img/35972218_1977131992305298_7069904691957596160_o.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Lesson Packages
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    Lift offers different lesson packages ranging from our 1 and 2 day lessons to get your feet wet to our full P2 certification program.
   plans:
     - description: >-
-        Your day lesson begins with an equipment introduction and demonstration.
-        You begin ground handling, also known as 'kiting' with the aid of your instructor.
-We practice inflating and controlling the wing on the ground, learning the launch sequence, discussing the landing, and steering skills before introducing the element of flight.
+        A one day intro lesson that's a great way to get your feet wet.
       items:
-        - ''
+      - 'Learn to inflate and control the paraglider on the ground'
+      - 'Learn to launch, land, and steer your paraglider off the 50 foot hill'
       plan: 1-Day Intro Lesson
       price: '200'
     - description: >-
-        This program includes an introduction to the paraglider and associated equipment, basic weather, and ground handling that will lead to your first low altitude solo flights.
-This program also consists of ground school on the mechanics, equipment, and techniques involved in paragliding.
-The course is designed as an introduction to the sport that will enable you to make an educated decision regarding paragliding and you.
-If you decide to continue with the Novice (P2) program, fees will be applied towards the Novice Certification fee.
+        A perfect intro where you'll learn the basics and take your first solo flights.
+        The course will enable you to make an educated decision regarding paragliding and you.
       items:
-        - ''
+        - 'Ground school'
+        - 'Low altitude solo flights'
+        - 'Cost applied towards P2 program'
       plan: 2-Day Intro Lesson
       price: '400'
     - description: >-
+        Intensive program designed to produce a safe, confident and competent pilot.

         You have made the decision to become a certified paraglider pilot.
 This program is an intensive course designed to produce a safe, confident and competent pilot.
-During this program you will learn about glider aerodynamics, meteorology, thermal flying, ridge soaring, flight maneuvers and emergency procedures.
-We focus on building your launching, landing and flight techniques through intensive ground handling (kiting), low altitude solo flights, flight simulations and ground schooling.
-You will complete the USHPA-mandated amount of ground-school time, flights, and flying days.
-The course length is variable; the average student should expect to spend 7-12 days of training with us.
-        After the completion of the course you will have acquired the skills and knowledge to fly without direct instructor supervision at certain sites.
-        This is the start of your Paragliding career.
-You will have the greatest success learning to paraglide if you can immerse yourself in the course and then continue flying or kiting regularly after completing your lessons.
-Private lessons are also available and our fees are structured on an individual basis.
       items:
-        - Free ground school
-        - Unlimited Lessons within one year
+        - 7-12 days of training (unlimited training within one year)
-        - Flight log & instructional
+        - Learn about glider aerodynamics and meteorology
+        - Ground school
         - Equipment Discounts
         - Free P3 and P4 certification!
-        - 1 Tandom 'Buddy Pass'
+        - 1 Tandem 'Buddy Pass'
-        - Continued Education
+        - Continuing Education and mentorship long
       plan: P2 Certification Program
       price: '1800'
     - description: >-
-        For those who want to find out what paragliding is all about but not wanting to commit to lessons, we offer instructional tandem flights.
+        Find out what paragliding is all about without committing to lessons wanting to commit to lessons, we offer instructional tandem flights.
 The tandem flight consists of a short briefing followed by a pre-determined flight time.
 If good soaring conditions are not available, the flight